Ernedar/products-in-pink/README.md

 In the project directory, you can run:

+#### start json-server

+`npx json-server --watch ./src/assets/serverResponseNotebooks.json` which will make server on `localhost:3000/data`

 #### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3010](http://localhost:3010) to view it in the browser.

 The page will reload if you make edits.\
-You will also see any lint errors in the console.
+You will also see any lint errors in the console. port was changed by script `"start": "set PORT=3010 && react-scripts start"`

 #### `npm test`